5:30 Saturday Morning: Composition

 The album was noted for its contrast with teen pop singers of the time such as Britney Spears.
 The album was also compared to the work of Fiona Apple, Alanis Morissette, and Y Kant Tori Read.
 Opening track "Property of Goatf**er" was compared to the style of Rob Zombie, as well as that of Kid Rock's "Bawitdaba".
 The song includes the lyric "I don't care what people have to say", a recurring theme on the album.
 "Brake of Your Car", which contains "sinister organs and trippy voice-overs" as well as "driving guitars", has been described as an anthem.
 "My Beautiful", also known as "Where Do I Fit In", prominently features its string arrangement as well as "grandiose metal production".
-The first minute of "Couldn't Breathe" features a "tornado" effect of "swirling electronica and chugging metal guitars" before transitioning into an "elegaic" style with piano accompaniment.
+The first minute of "Couldn't Breathe" features a "tornado" effect of "swirling electronica and chugging metal guitars" before transitioning into an "elegiac" style with piano accompaniment.
 The track drew stylistic comparisons to Rage Against the Machine (for its guitar riffs) and Sarah McLachlan (for its trip-hop influence), and features an acoustic guitar-driven bridge.
 "Those Days" was compared to Alanis Morissette's "You Oughta Know" with "Korn-fed production".
 The title track and "Asking You" are piano-centered torch songs that critic Christa Titus suggested could also appeal to fans of mainstream teen pop.